GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

         streaming requests as soon as first backward read or forward read for more than `fs.gs.inputstream.inplace.seek.limit` bytes was detected.

+    *   `AUTO_RANDOM` - in this mode connector starts with bounded range requests when reading non gzip-encoded object and switches to streaming request, bounded by `fs.gs.block.size`, if previous two requests follows sequential read pattern i.e. forward seeks which are within `fs.gs.inputstream.inplace.seek.limit`.

 *   `fs.gs.inputstream.inplace.seek.limit` (default: `8388608`)

     If forward seeks are within this many bytes of the current position, seeks